shaihulud/G123/README.md

 On the local machine I use .env file that is added to .gitignore On dev / stage / stable / prod usually env variables are used.
 But also can be used .evn files for this.
 My implementation supports both variants.
+But here I'm commiting an ALPHAVANTAGE_APIKEY in dev.env to start a project just with docker-compose up not setting anything else.
+I understand that it should not be done in any other cases.

 ## Structure
 At the root of the short project are the following directories: